josh146/josh146.github.io/content/posts/food-authenticity.md

 delicious condiment.
 Food is inherently fluid, and culinary drift is the very mechanism that gave us these dishes in the first place.
 Carbonara is an Italian masterpiece (perhaps) born from American rations, and Singaporean chicken rice exists because of the cultural melting-pot that Singapore *is*[ref]While I focused on Singaporean chicken rice in this blog post, it is worth mentioning that versions of chicken rice exist across South East Asia, from Thailand's Khao Man Gai to Vietnam's Cơm Gà Hải Nam.
-And all are related but distinct dishes with their own rich histories and culture.[/ref].
+All are related but distinct dishes with their own rich histories and culture.[/ref].

 We should stop locking recipes into immutable, imaginary vaults.
 But abandoning purity doesn't mean abandoning context.
 Presenting a recipe to a global audience as an authentic hawker classic while